Cabaret (1972 film): Historical basis

-Following Blomshield's disappearance, Ross became pregnant with the child of jazz pianist and later actor Peter van Eyck.
-After Eyck abandoned Ross, she underwent a near-fatal abortion facilitated by Isherwood, who pretended to have fathered her pregnancy.

-While Ross recovered from the botched abortion procedure, the political situation rapidly deteriorated in Germany.
-As Berlin's daily scenes featured "poverty, unemployment, political demonstrations and street fighting between the forces of the extreme left and the extreme right," Isherwood, Spender, and other British nationals realized that they must flee the country.
+In the summer of 1931, Ross became pregnant by jazz pianist and later actor Peter van Eyck.
+She underwent a near-fatal abortion facilitated by Isherwood, who pretended to be her impregnator.
+While Ross recovered from the botched abortion procedure, Germany's political situation deteriorated.
+As Berlin's daily scenes featured "poverty, unemployment, political demonstrations and street fighting between the forces of the extreme left and the extreme right," Isherwood, Spender, and others realised that they must flee the country.
 "There was a sensation of doom to be felt in the Berlin streets," Spender recalled.